 I am the world’s first Chief Drawing Officer.
 And I carry my title with pride 🙂

-Powerpoint presentations are mostly dull.
-We’ve all seen them, words and graphs put together in a logical order in a presentation, organized by boxes and bullet points so that you can send the message easier, cleaner and clearer to your customers.
-But don’t you yawn sometimes when you see the same kind of presentation over and over again?
+Powerpoint presentations are primarily dull.
+We’ve all seen words and graphs put together in a logical order in an exhibition, organized by boxes and bullet points so that you can send the message easier, cleaner and more transparent to your customers.
+But don’t you sometimes yawn when you repeatedly see the same presentation?

-I decided to change that, even though there is not much flexibility in consulting when it comes to how creative you can be with your presentations.
-But they do become very personal, and your style is personal, I can easily identify which one of my colleagues did a presentation because in the end it is more relevant to me than a business card or a photo.
+I decided to change that, even though there is not much flexibility in consulting regarding how creative you can be with your presentations.
+But they do become very personal, and your style is unique; I can quickly identify which one of my colleagues did a presentation because, in the end, it is more relevant to me than a business card or a photo.

 What’s my style?
 How did I get there?
-I like art, I like the logic of art (I know, is there such thing?), the equilibrium of a painting, the feeling it gives you.
-And all that comes from every single detail, from where you put a spot of color, to the colors you use (with all the different shades), the number of layers, the image you build, the message you send.
-Art is amazing and it teaches you so many things, from imagery to feelings.
+I like art, the logic of art (I know, is there such a thing?), the equilibrium of a painting, and the feeling it gives you.
+And all that comes from every detail, from where you put a spot of colour to the colours you use (with all the different shades), the number of layers, the image you build, and the message you send.
+Art is fantastic; it teaches many things, from imagery to feelings.

 I look at my presentations as though they were a piece of art.
-Of course, content matters but most of the times there are plenty of ways you can use to send a message.
+Of course, content matters but most of the time, there are plenty of ways to send a message.
 See advertising companies.
-I use images instead of words, I use graphs instead of figures and I use interesting titles to make my point.
-And the colors, oh the colors, how much freedom you have to choose the right shade of grey (no connection whatsoever with the book 🙂 ).
-But there are slight differences between colors, shades and especially what you want to make your client understand or feel with those colors.
-I am an avid color user, making sure the color transmits my worry, my concern, my exact point, what have you.
+I use images instead of words, graphs instead of figures, and engaging titles to make my point.
+And the colours, oh the colours, how much freedom you have to choose the right shade of grey (no connection whatsoever with the book 🙂 ).
+But there are slight differences between colours, shades and especially what you want to make your client understand or feel with those colours.
+I am an avid colour user, ensuring the colour transmits my worry, concern, exact point, and what have you.

-The final touch, from aspect point of view, is how you arrange images, words, graphs, colors, little boxes on the slide.
-Balance is my only purpose, trying at the same time to emphasize the main message of the slide.
-Sometimes moving a box a few millimeters to the right can change the entire appearance and “feel” of the slide.
-Choosing the right shapes can do the trick also.
-In the end, the slide should look like a piece of art.
+From an aspect point of view, the final touch is how you arrange images, words, graphs, colours, and little boxes on the slide.
+Balance is my only purpose, simultaneously emphasising the slide’s central message.
+Sometimes moving a box a few millimetres to the right can change the slide’s appearance and “feel”.
+Choosing suitable shapes can do the trick, also.
+In the end, the fall should look like a piece of art.

 The final touch of every presentation is the story.
-My presentations are stories, they have an introduction, content, critical point, conclusions and end (end being mostly about what will happen next).
-Any presentation that is a story reaches it audience.
-Story telling is the most applauded presentation method lately and there’s a reason for that: stories are easy to understand and remember and involve emotionally the audience.
+My presentations are stories, with an introduction, content, critical point, conclusions and end (the end being primarily about what will happen next).
+Any presentation that is a story reaches its audience.
+Storytelling is the most applauded presentation method lately, and there’s a reason for that: stories are easy to understand and remember and emotionally involve the audience.

-My presentations are beautiful stories with colorful pictures.
-It doesn’t sound proper for consulting but it surely got me to become the world’s first CDO.
+My presentations are beautiful stories with colourful pictures.
+It doesn’t sound proper for consulting, but it made me the world’s first CDO.